-A big goal for the procuct was to strengthen the experience for desktop users, while also developing opportunities for mobile users.
+A big goal for the product was to strengthen the experience for desktop users, while also cultivating opportunities for mobile users.

 One of the first things I did in the product interface was to update it to reflect the new branding.

 The remote client interface featured a simplified UI that users could pair with their PC and access remotely.

 I helped integrate web interface directly into the product UI by combining mobile responsive elements with the client app SDK.

 The new system allowed users to “upgrade” the content by opting into various options set by the content creator.

 The system integrated seamlessly on both desktop and mobile clients.